astro-nicks/Bible-Verse-Mood-Classifier/README.md

 - Verses sourced from the **Holy Bible (ESV, NIV)**
 - Inspired by the desire to blend **faith** and **technology** beautifully.
 ````

-Would you like me to include a short **“How to contribute”** section too — in case you open-source this later (e.g., on GitHub)?